 You can either start it with the hammer, with a punch, or just with your fingers.
 I like using the hammer to get started then using the C-Clamp below.

 It’s much easier than trying to hold down the receiver while hammering.

 Note: If you decide to go with just hammering…make sure you are supporting the dog ears or else they can pop off pretty easily even on a good quality lower.

-The installed trigger guard.
-You can see a little damage to the finish but I know I’ll be dealing a whole lot more damage to the receiver at the range and during competitions.
+On my installed trigger guard, you can see a little damage to the finish.
+But I know I’ll be dealing a whole lot more damage to the receiver at the range and during competitions.

 Bolt Catch Assembly

-Place the spring on the plunger and drop into the hole above the magazine latch.
-There better not be comments on me needing a manicure…
+Place the spring on the plunger and drop it into the hole above the magazine latch.

 Orient the bolt catch like above and drop it down.